dmark/authzero/README.md

 Install node.js, oclif, typescript, and the node-auth0 library.

-Crate a [Machine-to-Machine](https://auth0.com/docs/applications/machine-to-machine) application in Auth0.
+Create a [Machine-to-Machine](https://auth0.com/docs/applications/machine-to-machine) application in Auth0.
 Give your M2M application access to the Management API and assign approriate scopes (mostly read:* at the moment).

 Possibly useful: [Using Machine to Machine (M2M) Authorization](https://auth0.com/blog/using-m2m-authorization/)